hack4impact-uiuc/eslint-plugin/docs/rules/no-access-state-after-set.md

 # no-access-state-after-set

+This rule behaves slightly differently for class-based and function-based components.

-Forbids access of state variables after a `setState` call modifies them.
+- Class-based: forbids access of state variables after a `setState` call modifies them.
 This is local to the function body in which the `setState` call occurred.
+- Function-based: forbids access of state variables after they are modified by a corresponding setter from `useState`.
+This is also local to the function body in which the `useState` setter call occurred.

 ## Examples